hi-hee/PythonPacketParsing/README.md

 # Environment
-Windows 10 Enterprise.
+Windows 10 Enterprise\n
-Python 3.5.
+Python 3.5
-Scapy 3.0.
+Scapy 3.0

 If you want more information about Scapy Usage, follow this link.